brianom95/brianom95.github.io/_posts/2022-10-29-auckland-marathon.md

 It was a rough start having my porridge at 2:30am, listening to the winds raging outside.
 I left at 3:00am, clothed in a black plastic bag to keep some warmth in.
 Walking down the main street of Auckland I got looks from those who were huddled under shelter after their nights out.
 We'd been told to arrive early in case the ferries would be cancelled, and it was a very rough crossing.

-The ferry dropped us in Devonport, on the north side of the waitematā harbour.
-From there we would run what should be a beautiful 20km of coastline to cross the harbour bridge into Auckland centre, followed by an 11km out and back on the southern coast.
+The ferry dropped us in Devonport, on the north side of the Waitematā Harbour.
+From there we would run what should be a beautiful 20km of coastline to cross the harbour bridge into Auckland CBD, followed by an 11km out and back on the southern coast.
 It was still pitch black but I could see the flooded start line.
 Everyone hid inside the ferry port.

 I feel like people bonded over the bleak misery of it all.
 I watched others frantically search for body glide to ease the inevitable chafing.
 I cursed the cotton t-shirt I wore and all of us got some final water in as we mentally prepared for the storm.
 I sat with an Ironman on one side and a guy doing his first marathon on the other.
 Their nervousness was equal.